Top 9 Internet Speed Test Apps

 We all know the telltale signs of a slow internet connection: the file you’re trying to download seems stuck, your video stream keeps buffering, or you’re staring at a blank screen as your browser tries to load a web page.
-Whether you’re constantly online (like 31% of Americans) or only access the internet a few times a day, the speed of your connection will significantly impact your browsing experience.
+Whether you’re almost always online (like 31% of Americans as of 2021) or only access the internet a few times a day, the speed of your connection may significantly impact your browsing experience.
 An internet speed test app can quickly tell you what rates you’re working with.

-This guide explains what a speed test is and the internet speeds you need for activities such as streaming, downloading, and gaming.
-We’ve also compiled a list of the top 9 internet speed test apps so you can run a test right away.
+This guide explains what a speed test is, and the internet speeds you need for activities such as streaming, downloading, and gaming.
+We’ve also compiled a list of the top 8 internet speed test apps so you can run a test right away.

-An internet speed test provides real-time information about how fast your mobile or WiFi connection transfers data.
-The higher the rate, the more data you have to support your online activities.
+An internet speed test provides real-time information about how quickly your mobile or WiFi connection transfers data.
+The higher the rate, the better support you’ll for your online activities.

 A speed test tells you key information such as: